Post by Jenny

 In the car last week, after hearing “It’s the Most Wonderful Time of the Year” for the umpteenth time, my younger son asked me who would tell “scary ghost stories” at Christmas.
 The only example that came to my mind was A Christmas Carol.
-A few nights later, when we watched the performance-capture animation version starring Jim Carrey, my point was proven as the ghost of Marley rattled his chains and gave Scrooge the fright of his miserable life.
-The movie has its share of wonderfully creepy moments, which prompted my sons to proclaim it to be “a little dark.”
+A few nights later, when we watched the recent animated version starring Jim Carrey, my point was proven as the ghost of Marley rattled his chains and gave Scrooge the fright of his miserable life.
+The movie had its share of creepy moments, which prompted my sons to proclaim it to be “a little dark.”

 Though Dickens went on to write four more Christmas novellas, none achieved the popular and critical success of his first.
 I’m no Dickensian scholar, so I won’t delve into the particulars of the author’s life or the zeitgeist of Victorian England and its parallels in today’s society.
 I just appreciate the story for its most basic messages: Be generous.
 Be kind.
 Be grateful for friends and family.
 Celebrate.
 And if your front door knocker gives you a piece of its mind, prepare for a very restless night.

 Do you have a favorite adaptation of A Christmas Carol?